 When it comes to the election, teachers can collaborate across subjects using the cross-curricular connections within ThinkCERCA to create a cohesive, meaningful educational experience for students.
 For example, for a cross-curricular unit on government policies that can be debated in every subject, teachers can collaborate with these four differentiated lesson sets (premium content):

 - Government Role in Health (ELA informational text): What role should the government play in regulating health?

 - Crime Prevention (social studies): What are the benefits and possible drawbacks of various approaches to crime prevention?

 Energy Policy (science): Which energy policy would make the United States most environmentally friendly

 - The Best Policy (math): How can leaders use math to make the best decisions for their communities

-If you don’t have a premium ThinkCERCA account, there are plenty of free Additional Reading Practice lessons that can be assigned and discussed across content areas to teach election issues as well.
+If you don’t have a premium ThinkCERCA account, there are also plenty of free Additional Reading Practice lessons.
+These are perfect for discussions across content areas to teach election issues as well.
 All you have to do is sign up for a free account.